 The eighteenth verse indicates that God is the ultimate Goal.
-Wanting to help us to attain that Goal, Krishna now speaks of the way that falls short of the Goal so we can avoid it and seek aright.
+Wanting to help us to attain that Goal, Krishna now speaks of the way that falls short of the Goal.

-Heaven is the bait, and the desire for heaven is the trap!
+Heaven is a trap, and the desire for heaven is the bait.
 For heaven keeps us from the only Goal: God.
 Those who go to heaven are the righteous, so Krishna says, but there is more for us than goodness, namely Godness.
 Since the Being of God transcends all relativity, so must we, and heaven is very much a matter of relative existence.
 As Krishna points out, heaven is desired only by those who hunger for sensory enjoyments, impelled by desire–and thereby hurled again and again into earthly rebirth.
 At the root of all is ego.

 Those yogis who steadfastly fix their minds on God without wavering or slacking off, will find all their lacks being filled up and their present attainments preserved.
 They will remain with God forever, even if they should take up a human body for some higher purpose.